A world-class whiskey bar in an airport lounge? It seems obvious: very modern and Mad Men, something of the moment yet also classic.

 thx everyone who helped.

-Hi Guest, join in the discussion on The airport lounge with its own whisky bar
+Hi Guest, join in the discussion on Cheers!
+This airport lounge has its own whisky bar